 Eighth Grade English Teacher

-Pamela Brenman has been a teacher and administrator at several independent schools in the Bay Area for the last 25 years.
-She holds a B.A. in English from Rider University, a master’s degree in English literature from Rutgers University, and an M.Ed. in educational leadership from Mills College.
+Pamela Brenman has been a teacher and administrator at several independent schools in the Bay Area for the last 26 years.
+She holds a B.A. in English from Rider University, a master’s degree in English literature from Rutgers University, and an M.Ed. in educational leadership from Mills College, where her work focused on critical race theory.
 She is currently completing her Ed.D. at Mills College.
-Ms. Brenman is also a member of the Facing History Consortium, a Bay Area group that creates curriculum based on issues of social justice for middle school students, an institute member of NEH and the Bay Area Writing Project.
-A long-time Berkeley resident, Ms. Brenman has three children and enjoys hiking and biking.
+Ms. Brenman is a member of the Facing History Consortium, a Bay Area group that creates curriculum based on issues of social justice for middle school students.
+She is also a member of the English Language Arts (ELA) advisory board of Facing History and Ourselves, an institute member of National Endowment for the Humanities (NEH), and the Bay Area Writing Project.
+A longtime Berkeley resident, Ms. Brenman has three children and enjoys writing, reading, photography, hiking and biking.
 Ms. Brenman joined Black Pine Circle School in 2018.

 Why I Work with Children